 Hence, the work developed during the ImmuneNanoVac project moved into two directions.
 First, it led to a project that aims to advance the use of nanomaterials in vaccination, and whose work is still in an early phase; this initiative was promoted by Luís Graça and funded by the “La Caixa” Foundation.
 Then, it resulted in other projects led by Professor Helena Florindo, focused on exploring the use of nanomaterials applied to immuno-oncology, boosting the immune response against tumors.

-Still in the field of nanotechnology, the MECHANO project focused on the use of nanoparticles to create a platform that mimics the brain and allows researchers to understand what happens to brain cells affected by diseases – in this case, multiple sclerosis.
+Still in the field of nanotechnology, the MECHANO project focused on the use of nanoparticles to create a platform that mimics the brain extracellular matrix mechanical dynamics and allows researchers to understand what happens to brain cells affected by diseases – in this case, multiple sclerosis.
 Ana Pêgo stated that she experienced the lack of tools that could help her explore the questions she wanted to: why do diseases happen and what do they involve?
 “I started to think that I didn’t have methodologies to address these question; if we don’t understand what is happening, we can’t develop therapies”, she mentioned.

-With some work underway to understand what happens in the human brain until multiple sclerosis becomes a critical point, Ana Pêgo managed (through MECHANO) to leverage the solution she was working on.
-“We know that our brain can recover from injuries until a certain point of the disease, until it reaches a period when the regenerative process stops.
+With some work underway to understand what happens in the human brain until multiple sclerosis reaches a critical point, Ana Pêgo managed (through MECHANO) to leverage the solution she was working on.
+“We know that our brain can recover from the insult until a certain point of the disease, until it reaches a period when the regenerative process stops.
 Our interest was to understand the changes that take place in our brain”.
 In this sense, the research explored the development of a tool to place cells in an extracellular matrix that would change their mechanical properties over minutes.
 In other words, the goal was to simulate the environment of the lesion to understand what influences the cellular response.

 Opening doors, promoting projects